versionone/VersionOne.Client.Requestor/README.md

 ## VersionOne Requestor Client

-Requestor lets users submit and edit Requests in VersionOne via its REST API, without requiring each user to have a VersionOne license.
+Requestor lets stakeholders submit and edit Requests in VersionOne via its REST API, without requiring each stakeholder to have a VersionOne login.

 You can configure it to use custom fields that you've added to your own VersionOne instance.